 4. To audit all receipts and disbursements of the Unit.

-5. To conduct, manage, supervise and control all of the business of the Unit, included
+5. To conduct, manage, supervise and control all of the business of the Unit, including

 but not limited to, the conduct of tournaments, the selection of all dates and locations